morler/git-intelligence-message/docs/content/contribute.md

 I look forward to hearing your feedback.
 Feel free to fire feature request or bug issue if you want and necessary: [Issues](https://github.com/davelet/git-intelligence-message/issues/new).

-# My Request

-This project is currently macOS-only.
-Contributions to support other platforms (Windows, Linux, etc.) are highly welcome and appreciated.

 Thank you for your interest in this project.